 Utility support offered through direct payments to providers.

-Assistance provided to schools in Lewis and Randolph Counties (clothing, diapers, wipes, detergent, and Thanksgiving turkeys).
+Ongoing assistance provided to schools in Lewis and Randolph Counties, including clothing, diapers, wipes, detergent, and Thanksgiving turkeys.

 Bed for Every Head